 Knee Pain Definition:

-- Knee pain is a common symptom in people of all ages.
+Knee pain is a common symptom in people of all ages.
 It may start suddenly, often after an injury or exercise.
-Knee pain may also began as a mild discomfort, then slowly worsen.>
+Knee pain may also begin as a mild discomfort, then slowly worsen.

 What has caused my Knee Pain?